-The DCU Bachelor of Arts in English and History is a Level 8 (on the national framework of qualifications), honours degree programme, which provides students with a focused, tailored course of education in the English and History subject areas.
+The DCU Bachelor of Arts in English and History is a Level 8 (on the National Framework of Qualifications), honours degree programme, which provides students with a focused, tailored course of education in the English and History subject areas.

 In each module students will be given several opportunities, throughout the academic year, to demonstrate their learning through assessment work.
 The form that these assessments take depends on the module, but may include essays, case studies, group work, contributions to online forums and discussions, multiple choice questionnaires, learning journals and/or end of year examinations.
 Students can sit their end-of-year examinations in an examination center in Dublin, Cork or Galway.

 This programme is designed to develop students' knowledge and understanding of the English and History subject areas, and is therefore tailored to be suitable for anyone who wishes to specifically study these subjects; whether for personal or professional reasons.
-This Bachelor of Arts (Hons) in English and History programme offers you the attractive opportunity to obtain a DCU undergraduate degree through distance education, which is more open and flexible than if you registered for a full-time, or part-time, campus-based programme.
+This Bachelor of Arts (Hons) in English and History programme offers you the attractive opportunity to obtain a DCU undergraduate degree through online learning, which is more open and flexible than if you registered for a full-time, or part-time, campus-based programme.

 The English and History subject areas are each presented as a suite of six modules (see below for further details), which cover different aspects of that subject, for example Land, Politics & Society in Independent Ireland in History or The Renaissance in Literature.
 To complete the Bachelor of Arts (Hons) in English and History a student needs to successfully complete the twelve modules from these two subjects.
 Students may elect to exit with a Diploma in English and History on successful completion of eight modules, if they do not wish to progress to the full degree qualification.

 Please note that the programme is under constant review and there may be changes to the structure, content and presentation of the programme in future years.